-If you’re concerned with the appearance of your skin, you may want to visit a doctor that specializes in conditions of the skin (dermatologist) for further treatment.
+If you’re concerned about the appearance of your skin, you may want to visit a doctor that specializes in conditions of the skin (dermatologist) for further treatment.

 The dermatologist will examine your skin visually.
-They’ll probably ask you questions about your health and lifestyle habits, such as whether you spend a lot of time in the sun or if you smoke.
+They’ll probably ask you questions about your health and lifestyle habits, such as your time spent in the sun and if you smoke.

 Some treatments a dermatologist might recommend for wrinkles include:

 - prescription topical vitamin A retinoids

 - OTC wrinkle creams